The geometry of maximal representations of surface groups into SO(2,n): Maximal space-like surfaces in

 \section{Maximal space-like surfaces in $\H^{2,n}$}

-In this section, we look at the action of a maximal representation $\rho: \Gamma \to \SO_0(2,n+1)$ on the pseudo-Riemannian symmetric space $\H^{2,n}$.
+In this section, we consider the action of a maximal representation $\rho: \Gamma \to \SO_0(2,n+1)$ on the pseudo-Riemannian symmetric space $\H^{2,n}$.
 We show that this action preserves a unique maximal space-like surface, the Gauss map of which gives a minimal surface in the Riemannian symmetric space $\mathfrak{X}$ of $\SO_0(2,n+1)$.
-As a corollary, we prove Labourie's conjecture for maximal $\SO_0(2,n+1)$ representations (Theorem \ref{t:LabourieConjecture}).
+As a corollary, we prove Labourie's conjecture for maximal $\SO_0(2,n+1)$ representations (see Theorem \ref{t:LabourieConjecture} of the introduction).